 \textbf{Device structure}

-Our device consists of a split superconducting resonator made of a 30~nm thick TiN film grown on a $\langle111\rangle$-oriented intrinsic silicon (Si) substrate by atomic layer deposition~\cite{shearrow2018atomic}, as shown in Fig.~\ref{Fig:Device}a.
-An electron trap is positioned at each end of the resonator, with the broader goal of coupling two distant eNe qubits via the resonator bus~\cite{majer2007coupling}.
-Each electron trap features a simplified rectangular structure compared to the previously used oval-shaped design~\cite{zhou2022single, zhou2024electron}.
-Around the traps, the Si substrate is etched down by approximately 250~nm to host the thin neon layer, as illustrated in Fig.~\ref{Fig:Device}b.
-In this work, we utilize the differential mode of the resonator to couple to motional states of electrons trapped on solid neon (see Supplementary I), with the microwave electrical field pointing from one resonator pin to the other~\cite{koolstra2019coupling}, as shown in Fig.~\ref{Fig:Device}c.
+Our device consists of a split superconducting resonator made of a 30-nm-thick titanium nitride (TiN) film grown on a ⟨111⟩-oriented intrinsic silicon substrate by atomic layer deposition~\cite{shearrow2018atomic} (Fig.~\ref{Fig:Device}a).
+An electron trap is at each end of the resonator, surrounded by direct current (DC) gates to tune the qubit frequency, as shown in Fig.~\ref{Fig:Device}b.
+The differential mode of the resonator is coupled with the motional states of electrons trapped on solid neon, with the microwave electrical field pointing from one resonator pin to the other, as shown in Fig.~\ref{Fig:Device}c.
 Considering the first two charge states of eNe, the coupled system can be described by the Jaynes-Cummings Hamiltonian~\cite{schuster2010proposal}:

-where $\omega_{\text{r}}/2\pi = 5.668$ GHz is the resonator frequency after neon deposition, $\omega_{\text{q}}/2\pi$ is the qubit transition frequency, $g$ is the electron-photon coupling strength, $a^{\dag}$ and $a$ are the photon creation and annihilation operators, respectively, $\sigma_z$ and $\sigma_\pm\equiv \sigma_x\pm i\sigma_y$ are the standard Pauli operators on a two-level system.
+where $\omega_{\text{r}}/2\pi$ = 5.668\,GHz is the resonator frequency after neon deposition, $\omega_{\text{q}}/2\pi$ is the qubit transition frequency, $g$ is the electron-photon coupling strength, $a^{\dag}$ and $a$ are the photon creation and annihilation operators, respectively, $\sigma_z$ and $\sigma_\pm\equiv \sigma_x\pm i\sigma_y$ are the standard Pauli operators on a two-level system.